Best Practice in Administering Tests

 The points above are part of the introduction and instruction screens to all candidates, which assists in consistency when unsupervised testing is chosen.

 Test Score Feedback

 Best practice in testing and assessment is to give all candidates a copy of their test report as part of the feedback process regardless of whether they are successful or not.

-Most clients give feedback, but wait until the recruitment and selection process is complete before releasing feedback to candidates (usually by email).
+Most clients give feedback, but wait until the hiring process is complete before releasing feedback to candidates (usually by email).